-The mentioned amendments to the Memorandum of Association were published in the Official Gazette, in its issue No. 16 dated 18 July 2019, page 159 to 161.
-The Annual General Assembly meeting was held once on 14 April 2019.
+The mentioned amendments to the Memorandum of Association were published in the Official Gazette, in its issue No. 13 dated 13 August 2020, pages 544 to 579.
+The Annual General Assembly meeting was held once on 27 April 2020.

 In addition to the above, the Group made effective disclosures in a way ensuring justice and transparency, preventing conflicts of interest and exploitation of information not available to the public, and clarifying the rules to be followed when dealing in securities by insiders.
 The Board meetings, resolutions and recommendations, periodic financial statements, and the place and time of holding the General Assembly meetings were disclosed.
 A new Secretary has been appointed for the Group's Board of Directors.
 The basic statements of the listed company were disclosed according to the applicable laws and regulations.
 The contracts signed by the subsidiaries were also disclosed.
-In addition, the Group disclosed the list of names and data of independent candidates for Board membership, and the list of informed persons, as well as committees and recommendations, committee members and court lawsuits.
+In addition, the Group disclosed the list of names and data of the members of the Board of Directors, and the list of informed persons, as well as committees and recommendations, committee members and court lawsuits.
 Moreover, the Group disclosed all periodic and immediate information and notifications regarding material issues.

-During the Financial Year 2019, the Group carried out all disclosure procedures stipulated in the applicable laws and regulations, particularly to QFMA, Qatar Stock Exchange and Qatar Central Securities Depository.
+During the Financial Year 2020, the Group carried out all disclosure procedures stipulated in the applicable laws and regulations, particularly to QFMA, Qatar Stock Exchange and Qatar Central Securities Depository.
 The Group's website was updated to keep the shareholders updated of all the news and disclosures issued by the Group.